Solution of master equations by fermionic-duality: Time-dependent charge and heat currents through an interacting quantum dot proximized by a superconductor: Introduction

-Recently, it has been found that \emph{fermionic} open systems, even when strongly coupled to wide-band metallic contacts, exhibit an extremely useful ``symmetry'' that is quite general.
-This so-called fermionic duality relation is truly dissipative in nature due to the explicit involvement of the special fermion-parity decay rate depending only on the interface properties~\cite{Schulenborg2016Feb,Bruch2021Sep}.
-Unlike ordinary symmetries this relation involves a transformation of system \emph{parameters} in addition to its dynamical variables.
-Fermionic duality turns out to include the so-called PT-symmetry~\cite{Prosen2012Aug} specific to Markovian Lindblad dynamics and generalizes it to strongly coupled non-Markovian systems.
-It has been shown to facilitate stationary as well as time-dependent solutions of master equations (occupations) and quantum master equations (including coherences), both in the weak coupling limit~\cite{Contreras-Pulido2012Feb,Schulenborg2016Feb,Vanherck2017Mar,Schulenborg2017Dec,Schulenborg2018Dec,Schulenborg2020Jun,Schulenborg2018} and in regimes of strong coupling~\cite{Saptsov2012Dec,Saptsov2014Jul,Bruch2021Sep} and can be combined with detailed balance~\cite{Schulenborg2018Dec}.
+Fermionic duality has been shown to facilitate stationary as well as time-dependent solutions of master equations (occupations) and quantum master equations (including coherences).
 Most importantly, it yields unexpected insights into the physical parameter dependence of both the time scales and the \emph{amplitudes} of the state of a decaying quantum system.
 These affect local observable quantities such as charge and energy and their non-local transport currents.
 The power of the constraints imposed by fermionic duality was illustrated for relatively simple cases where it completely dictates --rather than just restricts-- the form of the master equation~\cite{Vanherck2017Mar}.
 Such constraints are extremely valuable for more complicated systems of practical interest for which an intuitive analysis of analytical results is essentially ruled out whenever various physical effects stand in competition.
 Indeed, such an analysis of the problem solved here has motivated the present work~\cite{Ortmanns22b}.